vdclab/vdclab-wiki/sequence-manipulation-suite.md

 {.links-list}

 ## Notes from User
-File conversion, sequence analysis and sequence figures.
+- File conversion, sequence analysis and sequence figures.
+- Worth checking first when wanting to do an operation on DNA or protein sequence

 ## Help
 Send questions and comments to stothard@ualberta.ca.
 (Email listed on website).